ahpohl/fronius-bridge/README.md

 ---

-*fronius-ng* is not affiliated with or endorsed by Fronius International GmbH.
+*fronius-bridge* is not affiliated with or endorsed by Fronius International GmbH.